Coder1900/Coder1900.github.io/index.md

 When I started programing i moved from one programing language to another for a while.
 I  have just started to learn python and have done a couple of projects.
 Some of which are:
-prime number finder
+prime number finder,
-basic calculater
+basic calculater and
 guessing game

 ### Header 3